EgzonArifi/povio-worklog-mcp/README.md

 ```
 You: "generate and post worklog for today, 4 hours"
 AI: [Uses generate_and_post_worklog tool]
-    Generates from commits AND posts to Povio
+    Generates from commits AND posts to Povio (uses DEFAULT_PROJECT_ID)

+You: "generate and post worklog for yesterday, 6 hours, project 12345"
+AI: [Uses generate_and_post_worklog tool]
+    Generates and posts to specific project
 ```

 ## Available Tools